So you recently bought a PC but you’re used to writing on a laptop, and you like the feel of a laptop keyboard more than a chunky PC keyboard.

 The downside is the keyboard uses two AAA batteries, not a rechargeable built-in battery like some other keyboards.
 It also doesn’t have a backlight or any other special features.
 Regardless, it works quite well, and it’s perfect for people the have wrist pain when typing for long periods of time.

 Why Would You Want a PC Keyboard that Feels Like a Laptop Keyboard?

 A number of reasons, the soft and low profile keys are the main points.
 Not everyone wants to feel like they’re typing on a typewriter.

 The problem with PC keyboards that feel like laptop keyboards is most of them only allow two to three keys pressed at a time.
 For writers, that’s not usually a problem.
 But if you also want to use the keyboard for games, that can be a big issue.

 Some people like using mechanical gaming keyboards to write too, so it’s really a matter of what you prefer.
 Let’s stay on topic though.
 What you’re looking for is an ultra-think keyboard with nice soft and quiet keys.

 PC keyboards that feel like laptop keyboards can be a pleasure to write on, but not so great for gaming and other tasks.
 The main issue, as mentioned earlier, is the number of keys held down at once.

+Another idea could be to buy a gaming laptop, so you can have a laptop keyboard and also the ability to play games.
 Unfortunately, that’s not usually advertised on keyboard boxes, so you’ll have to test and see what works.
 Obviously, if you don’t play games, that’s no problem.

 My recommendation?
 Look at the keyboards above and then see if you can find a store like Best Buy where you can test them in person to see if they’re a good fit for you.
 What do you think?